LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint2.md

    - Option to login with at least two 3rd party service providers (OAUTH)
 3. Registration Page
    - Create an account
-4. Admin Dashboard -
-   - Only accessible by users who hold the role of admin
-   - Manage Inventory (Full CRUD)
+   - Anonymous accessibility
+   - Capture custom claims
 5. Shopping Page
    - Shows all products in inventory for users to browse
+   - Anonymous accessibility
 6. Product Landing Page
    - Displays individual information about each product
+   - Anonymous Access
 7. Basket Page
    - View all items in the basket.
 Allow ability to edit/remove the item.
-8. Checkout page
    - Must be logged in/Authorized
-   - Capture user information about their order (NO Personal Identifiable information please)
-   - Transfer products from their "basket" to an "Order"
-9. Recipt/Order Confirmation Page
+9. Receipt/Order Confirmation Page
    - Must be logged in/Authorized
    - Summary of the order that the user just completed.
+6. Custom claims based policy implemented and registered and used in the site

 ### Shared
 - CSS/HTML